wbamberg/idl-reference/docs/nsIServerSocket.md

 </tr>

 <tr>
-<td>aPort</td>
+<td>aFlags</td>
-<td>       The port of the server socket.
-Pass -1 to indicate no preference,
+<td>       Flags for the socket.
-       and a port will be selected automatically.
 </td>
 </tr>

 <tr>
-<td>aPort</td>
+<td>aBackLog</td>
+<td>       The maximum length the queue of pending connections may grow to.
+       This parameter may be silently limited by the operating system.
-<td>       The port of the server socket.
-Pass -1 to indicate no preference,
+       Pass -1 to use the default value.
-       and a port will be selected automatically.
 </td>
 </tr>